cjhdev/dlms_trouble/readme.md

 DLMS Trouble
 ============

-A Ruby toolkit for working with DLMS/COSEM on the client side.
+A Ruby toolkit for working with DLMS/COSEM.

-## Status

-Very incomplete.
-Not very useful.

 ## License